 The academy offers training to all staff through a varied CPD programme.
 SEND specific sessions are incorporated into this programme.
-This year we are running an academy-wide SEND research programme, involving all curriculum subjects, focusing on quality first teaching and how classroom adjustments can enhance the support provided to students with SEND within the classroom environment.
+Quality First Teaching and in-class adaptations for students with SEND always underpin our staff training, exploring how such adjustments can enhance the support provided to students with SEND within the classroom environment and helping to break down their barriers to learning.